TheSandDog/Decalang/README.md

 add(x + y)
 ```

-# Download (Windows)
+# Download to create programs (Windows)

 Make sure to do every steps right

-1- Download the decalang.exe file on the github
+1- Download the Latest decalang.exe file on the github

 2- Create a file with an extension usually .dl or .deca